titumozammel/operational-silence-framework/README.md

 ---

-# 49. Closing Perspective
+# 62. CLOSING PERSPECTIVE

 Organizations do not necessarily become less capable as they grow.

+They can become:

-They can become **more interconnected without becoming better connected**.
+> **More interconnected without becoming better connected.**

 Functions increase.